Demographic history of the United States: Immigration 1791 to 1849

 The number of immigrants from 1830 on are from immigration records.
 The census of 1850 was the first in which place of birth was asked.
-It is probably a reasonable estimate that the foreign born population in the U.S. reached its minimum in about 1815 at something like 100,000, or 1.4% of the population.
+It is probably a reasonable estimate that the foreign born population in the US reached its minimum in about 1815 at something like 100,000, or 1.4% of the population.
 By 1815 most of the immigrants that arrived before the American Revolution had died, and there had been almost no new immigration.

 The total number immigrating in each decade from 1790 to 1820 are estimates.

 The number of foreign born in the 1830s and 1840s are extrapolations.

 Nearly all population growth up to 1830 was by internal increase; about 98.5% of the population was native-born.
 By 1850, this had shifted to about 90% native-born.
 The first significant Catholic immigration started in the mid-1840s.

 Immigration 1965 to present

-In 1965, U.S. immigration law changes reduced the emphasis on national origin.
+In 1965, US immigration law changes reduced the emphasis on national origin.
 Prior policy favored European immigrants.
-The 1965 law directed that those with relatives in the U.S. or employer sponsorship now had priority.
-By the 1970s, most immigrants to the U.S. came from Latin America or Asia, rather than Europe.
-Since 2000, over three quarters of all immigrants to the U.S. have come from Asia and Latin America.
+The 1965 law directed that those with relatives in the US or employer sponsorship now had priority.
+By the 1970s, most immigrants to the US came from Latin America or Asia, rather than Europe.
+Since 2000, over three quarters of all immigrants to the US have come from Asia and Latin America.

 Migration within the United States

 The American West

-In 1848, the Treaty of Guadalupe Hidalgo, concluding the Mexican War, extended U.S. citizenship to approximately 60,000 Mexican residents of the New Mexico Territory and 10,000 living in California.
+In 1848, the Treaty of Guadalupe Hidalgo, concluding the Mexican War, extended US citizenship to approximately 60,000 Mexican residents of the New Mexico Territory and 10,000 living in California.
 However, much like Texas, the Mexican government had encouraged immigration and settlement of these regions from groups in the United States and Europe.
 Approximately half of this population is estimated to have been of American origin.
-In 1849, the California Gold Rush spurred significant immigration from Mexico, South America, China, Australia, Europe and caused a mass internal migration within the U.S., resulting in California gaining statehood in 1850, with a population of about 90,000.
+In 1849, the California Gold Rush spurred significant immigration from Mexico, South America, China, Australia, Europe and caused a mass internal migration within the US, resulting in California gaining statehood in 1850, with a population of about 90,000.